yanxifang/Gov-52/replication/Additional Info.md

 - BPHS data should go into a folder named "ukhls" within this "replication" folder.
 Within the "ukhls" folder, there should be another folder named "UKDA-6614-stata".
 The file structure inside "UKDA-6614-stata" should remain the same as when the downloaded file was unzipped.

 Subsequently, you should run the two R scripts located in this folder, which will theoretically enable you to convert the downloaded data into dataframes that are compatible with the replication.
 There is no need to set a working directory; the current folder should be used as the working directory for those R scripts.

+Once the scripts are run, the data should automatically be placed into the "data" subfolder; if they are not, you should move the files there.